Jungle Nama: Reception

 The book has received a varied reception from critics.
-Dr Supantha Bhattacharyya, an Associate English Professor, asserted that Ghosh’s poetry was “somewhat uneven”, yet the overall story was a well-developed retelling.
+Dr Supantha Bhattacharyya, an Associate English Professor, asserted that Ghosh's poetry was “somewhat uneven”, yet the overall story was a well-developed retelling.
 In positive reviews, critic Shreevatsa Nevatia insisted that Ghosh exhibits much talent as a poet and that his story of the Sundarbans was a “gift that keeps on giving” and Sapna Sanfare stated that Ghosh created magic through his pen.

 Adaptations

-The author, Amitav Ghosh, stated that he wanted the story to exist in different iterations.
+The author, Amitav Ghosh, stated that he wanted the story to exist in different iliterations.
 In an interview with India Today Ghosh argues that the human obsession with words is partly responsible for the climate crisis as words tend to focus on the life and culture of humans, neglecting the many other beings that live on Earth.
 For this reason, Ghosh aimed to produce new forms to discuss climate change, including artwork, music and performance.